AgentTroll/blog/2017-03-20-on-thread-safety.markdown

 t2.start();
 ```

 In the absence of adequate synchronization between threads, there can be no correct assumptions about the order of operations.
 Recalling that threads are arbitrary and independent, it is entirely possible for `t1` to start AFTER `t2`.
 It is also possible for `t1` to run as expected before `t2`, but there are no guarantees here.
 It is even possible for `t1` to `state.mutate()` *simultaneously* with `t2`.
-To further our visibility example, it is further possible for `t2` to not even see what changes have been made by `t1`.
+Referring back to our visibility example, it is even possible for `t2` to not even see what changes have been made by `t1`.
 In effect, the results of running these two threads are then arbitrary and indeterminate as well.

-This is the heart of thread-safety.
-Through using tools such as locks, synchronization tools, atomic variables and others, code that is not thread-safe can be tamed and used to exploit modern multiprocessors.
+Although the problems caused by thread-safety are often insidious and even catastrophic, tools such as locks, synchronizers, atomic variables and others, can be used to tame and safely exploit the power of modern processors.

 ---

 <a name="what-causes-threads-to-behave-this-way"></a>
 # [#](#what-causes-threads-to-behave-this-way) WHAT CAUSES THREADS TO BEHAVE THIS WAY?

 Having some basic idea of what "thread-safety" is, I believe that there is benefit in discussing the nitty gritty details of why threads behave in this "independent" manner.
-There tends to be a lot of widespread use of mere analogies in order to explain why thread-safety is a problem and this in itself has caused issues on its own, much like how parents might avoid talking about sexual intercourse with their children until they are older.
+There tends to be a lot of widespread use of mere analogies in order to explain why thread-safety is a problem and this in itself has caused issues on its own.

 Going along the same vein with the "messy details" of multithreading, I think now would be a good time to also discuss some drawbacks of writing multithreaded programs: